arielherself/espresso/README.md

 ## Salman Rushdie in hospital after attack

 Sir Salman Rushdie, an Indian-born British novelist, has faced hardship because of his work.
 Some Muslims judged “The Satanic Verses”, the author’s fourth novel, published in 1988, as blasphemous.
 Iran called for his death, forcing him into hiding.
 In recent years the threat had seemed to ease, and he spent much of his time in America.
 On Friday, in upstate New York, he was stabbed multiple times on stage.

- Sir Salman is on a ventilator, and may lose an eye, according to his agent.
-The suspected attacker, a 24-year-old man from New Jersey, has been charged with attempted murder; his motive is unknown.
+Sir Salman’s condition appears to be improving.
+He has been removed from a ventilator and is now talking, according to his agent.
+He may still lose an eye.
+The attacker, a 24-year-old man from New Jersey, has been arrested; his motive is unknown.
 Hardline Iranian newspapers have praised his actions.
 Security at the Chautauqua Institution, the arts education centre where the attack took place, was light, according to witnesses.
 Sir Salman had been due to speak on the topic of America as a home for freedom of expression.
 In 2017 he told <em>The Economist</em> that “It’s only when somebody tries to gag you that you really begin to believe in free speech.”

 ## Run, Ron?
 The appeal of Ron DeSantis